iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 hornet-set-0   1/1     Running   0          20h
 ```

-You may have noticed that the name of the pod is the concatenation of the name of the Statefulset `hornet-set` plus an index indicating the pod number in the set (`0`).
-If we scaled our Statefulset to `2` then we would have two pods (`hornet-set-0` and `hornet-set-1`).
+You may have noticed that the name of the pod is the concatenation of the name of the Statefulset `hornet-set` plus an index indicating the pod number in the set (in our case `0`).
+If we scaled our StatefulSet to `2` then we would have two pods (`hornet-set-0` and `hornet-set-1`).

-* One [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) bound to each instance declared on the Statefulset.
-It is used to store permanently all the files corresponding to the internal databases and snapshots of the Hornet Node.
+* One [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) bound to each instance of the StatefulSet.
+It is used to store permanently all the files corresponding to the internal databases and snapshots of a Hornet Node.

 ```sh
 kubectl get pvc -n tangle -o=wide